 FamilyCare understands the importance of making smart informed decisions about health care.
 For many, Medicare is complicated and at times overwhelming.
 As a member of FamilyCare, we will work with you to help you understand your options, and assist in helping you choose the best plan for you.

 We have put together a list of commonly asked questions to assist you.
-Should you have additional questions, please call our customer service representatives.
-They are local experts who are happy to answer your questions and help you get started.
+Should you have additional questions, please call our Member Services representatives.
+They are local and happy to answer your questions to get you started.

 Basic Part C Questions/Pre-existing Conditions/Low Income Subsidy (LIS)